mdmosiurrahman/SalaryPredectionPortfolio/README.md

 ## Model Development

 I have developed the following 3 models and selected the best model.
 I chose mean square error as performance metric.
-Goal of the is to find the best model that has mean square below 360.
+Goal of the project was to find the best model that has mean square below 360.

 Model             | MSE
 ------------------|--------------